 Segment information is presented in respect of the Company's business segments.
 Management of the Company has identified portfolio as business segment and the Company's internal reporting structure is also based on portfolio.
-Performance is measured based on segment profit as management believes that it is most relevant in evaluating the results of segment relative to other entities that operate within these industries.

-Segment asset is disclosed below based on total of all asset for each business segment.
+Performance is measured based on segment profit as management segment asset is disclosed below based on total of all asset for each business segment.